How Nicotine Addiction Works

 Quitting Medications and Myths

-Using medication can DOUBLE your chances of quitting smoking.
-In this video, Dr. Hurt explains the facts about medication as well as some of the myths.
+Using medication can DOUBLE your chances of quitting.
+In this video, Dr. Hurt explains the facts about medication and some of the myths.
 For instance, did you know that nicotine does NOT cause cancer?
 Nope.
 It's all the other chemicals in tobacco that are harmful.
-Dr. Hurt also gives advice on all the different types of quit smoking medications out there, including nicotine replacement therapies (NRTs) and non-nicotine medications.
+Dr. Hurt also reviews the different types of quitting medications, including nicotine replacement therapies (NRTs) and non-nicotine medications.

 Nicotine Addiction and Quit Medications